danog/MadelineProtoDocs/docs/API_docs/constructors/updates.channelDifferenceTooLong.md

 ---
 title: "updates.channelDifferenceTooLong"
 description: "The provided pts + limit < remote pts.
-Simply, there are too many updates to be fetched (more than limit), the client has to resolve the update gap in one of the following ways"
+Simply, there are too many updates to be fetched (more than limit), the client has to resolve the update gap in one of the following ways (assuming the existence of a persistent database to locally store messages)"
 nav_exclude: true
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/constructors/updates_channelDifferenceTooLong.html